Generic Name: emtricitabine (em trye SYE ta been)

 Early symptoms of lactic acidosis may get worse over time and this condition can be fatal.
 Get emergency medical help if you have even mild symptoms: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

-Call your doctor at once if you have nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Call your doctor at once if you have symptoms of liver problems: swelling around your midsection, upper stomach pain, nausea, loss of appetite, dark urine, or jaundice (yellowing of the skin or eyes).

 Emtricitabine may increase your risk of certain infections or autoimmune disorders by changing the way your immune system works.
 Symptoms may occur weeks or months after you start treatment with emtricitabine.
 Tell your doctor if you have: